 Once you have your expense report finalized, it’s time to overestimate your expenses – because sh.. happens!
 That’s life.

-Don’t you just hate when you make a budget and say your gas is $30, electricity is $50 and water bill is $80 and one bad month explodes your budget?
-Rather than trying to guess the exact amount each of your bills, overestimate them.
+Don’t you hate when you make a budget and say your gas is $30, electricity is $50, and water bill is $80 and one bad month explodes your budget?
+Rather than trying to guess the exact amount of each of your bills, overestimate them.

 This way, if you have a good month, that means you have more money to spend on fun expenses.
 If you have a month where you use a lot of energy, then you’ll be right where you thought you’d be all along.